rgrover00/rgrover00/README.md

 *   Proud stay-at-home dad to a three-year-old daughter and one-year-old son.
 *   Happily married to my beautiful wife for 10 years (this September!)
-*   Fitness enthusiast with a dedicated home gym setup.
+*   Fitness is my therapy with a dedicated home gym setup.

 ## My IT Operations Expertise